Regulatory & Prosecutions

 - noise and other forms of nuisance;

 - properties – their use and condition;

 - flood and water management.

-We also represent our clients on orders to enforce regulations and appeals against notices of breach.
+We also represent our public sector clients on orders to enforce regulations and appeals against notices of breach.
 Examples of successful prosecutions we have recently undertaken include acting for Great Yarmouth Borough Council on:

 - the prosecution of a 99p store for breach of three food offences and six safety offences after rodent droppings were found in the shop; and